 With imaging techniques, such as electroencephalography (EEG), magnetoenzophalography (MEG) or functional magnetic resonance imaging (fMRI) the processes in the brain can be investigated.
 Brain activity can be recorded even directly or indirectly and interpreted by a computer system.

-For the synthesis of smart contrast agents several highly equipped laboratories are available in the Magnetic Resonance Center (MRC) and in the neighbouring Technologiepark building.
+For the synthesis of smart contrast agents several highly equipped laboratories are available in the Magnetic Resonance Center (MRC).